-System Coincident \$8.32700/kW for all kW
+System Coincident \$9.19700 /kW

-Capacity \$3.26140/kW for Peak kW
+Capacity \$3.58400 /kW

-Energy Charge: \$0.04655/kWh for all kWh
+Energy Charge: \$0.05123 /kWh

 The Distribution Demand shall be the maximum demand based on the Member-Consumer's average kW load during the 15-minute period of maximum use during the billing month.
 The System Coincident Demand shall be based on the Member-Consumer's contribution to the highest hourly (clock hour) coincidental system peak demand of the METC transmission system for the billing month.
 The Capacity Charge shall be based on the Member-Consumer's contribution to the highest hourly (clock-hour) coincidental system peak of the MISO transmission system for the previous year.
 The Capacity Charge shall be fixed and will reset annually to coincide with the MISO capacity planning year.
 The Cooperative reserves the right to make special determination of the billing demands should circumstances require.